HSharma7077/Hsharma.github.io/README.md

      <section id="home">
   <p>
     I am a PhD candidate in Economics at ESCP Business School in Berlin.
-My work sits at the intersection of behavioural and experimental economics, public policy, and electricity markets.
-I am particularly interested in how individuals and firms respond to incentives in complex real-world environments, and I plan to conduct field experiments in India to study these questions in applied policy and energy-market settings.
+My work sits at the intersection of behavioural and experimental economics.
+I am particularly interested in how individuals and firms respond to incentives in complex real-world environments, and I plan to conduct field experiments to study these questions in applied policy and energy-market settings.
   </p>
   <p>
-    Before starting my PhD, I completed an M.Sc. in Economics (Research Track) at the University of Cologne and a B.Sc. in Economics (Honours) at Doon University.
+    Before starting my PhD, I completed an M.Sc. in Economics (Research Track) at the University of Cologne.
 During my studies in Cologne, I was supported by a PhD scholarship from the Chair of Macroeconomics and worked as a research assistant on projects in labour, behavioural, and macroeconomics.
-I have also collaborated with colleagues at the Max Planck Institute, the German Institute of Development and Sustainability (IDOS), and the Annual Status of Education Report (ASER) initiative, gaining experience with large-scale survey work and field-based research in India.
+I have also collaborated with colleagues at the Max Planck Institute, the German Institute of Development and Sustainability (IDOS), and the Annual Status of Education Report (ASER) initiative, gaining experience with large-scale survey work and field-based research.
   </p>
   <p>
     My current research agenda includes two working papers and two additional